Florida Government News for December 2022

-Curated news and posts about Florida’s legislative, executive and judicial branches of government, its U.S. Senators, and the issues they address
+Curated news and posts about Florida’s legislative, executive and judicial branches of government, and the issues they address

 A third special session on insurance, a second DeSantis inaugural address, and a grand jury investigation related to COVID-19 vaccines are among the top government news stories.